Goodka7/MultiCloud-AI/README.md

         - total: FLOAT
         - status: STRING
         - createdAt: TIMESTAMP
-    - Click "CREATE TABLE".
+    - Click "Create table".
 5. Create Service Account and Key:
     - In the Google Cloud Console, go to "IAM & Admin" > "Service Accounts".
-    - Click "CREATE SERVICE ACCOUNT".
+    - Click "Create service account".
-    - Name it "cloudmart-bigquery-sa" and grant it the "BigQuery Data Editor" role.
+    - Name it "cloudmart-bigquery-sa" and click "Create and Continue"
+    - Grant it the "BigQuery Data Editor" role.
     - After creating, click on the service account, go to the "Keys" tab, and click "ADD KEY" > "Create new key".
     - Choose JSON as the key type and create.
     - Save the downloaded JSON file as `google_credentials.json`.
+6. Configure Lambda Function:
+    - Navigate to the root directory of your project.
+    - Enter the Lambda function directory:

+        cd challenge-day2/backend/src/lambda/addToBigQuery

+    - Install the required dependencies:

+        sudo yum install npm
+        npm install

+    - Edit the `google_credentials.json` file in this directory and place the content of your key.
+**NOTE:** We are copy and pasting for simplicity's sake, but in the real-world this would not but the best practice, there are many other ways to do this.
+    - Create a zip file of the entire directory:

+        zip -r dynamodb_to_bigquery.zip .

+    - This zip file will be used when creating or updating the Lambda function.
+    - Return to the root directory of your project:

+        cd ../..

+7. Update Lambda Function Environment Variables:

+Remember to never commit the `google_credentials.json` file to version control.
+It should be added to your `.gitignore` file.
 ```